 - 2 pin US, USB wall adapter supplied

-- Icon flashes red when less than 20% power remaining
+- The icon flashes red when less than 20% power remaining

-- Icon stays a solid red when charging, until charge is complete and light goes out
+- The icon stays a solid red when charging until the charge is complete and the light goes out

 - Competition still offer up to 2-3 weeks usage on average

-The toothbrush is not sold in stores or through any other online retailer.
+The toothbrush is not sold in stores or through any other online retailer at this time.

 This means that the price is more controlled and tends not to change very frequently as competition is not the same.